SamStenner/nanoGPT/README.md

 ## acknowledgements

 All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), the best Cloud GPU provider thank you :)

+## Joke of the Day

+Why don't scientists trust atoms?
+Because they make up everything!